shreshtab/iceberg-lakehouse-hol/6_Branching_and_Tagging/tagging_SQL.md

 - Execute the following to query the Tag

-- Enter "tag_audit" in the tag_name prompt.
+- Enter "audit" in the tag_name prompt.
 When using a Tag to query data you'll need to append "tag_" before the name of the Tag in the previous step.

 ```
 -- Query tag to see data in the Tag
 SELECT *
-  FROM ${prefix}_airlines.flights.${tag_name}
+  FROM ${prefix}_airlines.flights.tag_${tag_name}
 LIMIT 100;
 ```